Rich Republicans, right-minded conservatives, those who aspire to both.

 Now Rush tells Arnold he's selling out.

-A minute and seventeen seconds of this.
+A minute and 17 seconds of this.

-Uh we didn't repeat one thing there.
+We didn't repeat one thing there.

-It's a beautiful thing, Republican reaching out to conservative talk show guy, but instead of showing the love, the two showed the split in the Republican Party.
+But instead of showing the love, the two showed the split in the Republican Party.

 Call it round two in the battle between Arnold and Rush.

-This time gentle jabs were thrown on Limbaugh's radio show.
+This time, gentle jabs were thrown on Limbaugh's radio show.

-You probably get a little flustered every time you go on these shows, they throw my name up at you.
+Every time you go on these shows, they throw my name up at you.

-Was Hollywood movie star, governor Arnold Schwarzenegger flustered?
+Was Hollywood movie star Governor Arnold Schwarzenegger flustered?

-Roch Limbo is irrelevant.
+Rush Limbaugh is irrelevant.

 It was a shot aimed at Limbaugh's loaded term for Schwarzenegger, a closet liberal.